 Nasturtiums thrive in various soil conditions.
 Flourishing in well-drained, moderately fertile soil with a pH range between 6.0 and 7.0.
 Full sunlight and consistent moisture nurture their vibrant flowers and trailing foliage.
 Nasturtiums offer invaluable benefits to neighboring plants by attracting pollinators, repelling pests, and adding a touch of vibrant color to garden landscapes.

-Planting these plants next to turnip have huge negative effects on the development of your plant.
+Planting these plants next to turnip has a huge negative effect on the development of your plant.
 Growing enemy plants can appeal detrimental insects, change the taste of the grown plant and even consuming all of the nutrients and water from your turnip.
 Because of these negative effects, we don’t recomment growing the plants below next to your turnip.

 Potato